Tehran in April © ninara

 This culturally-rich country has something to offer everyone with plenty of sightseeing choices, wonderful shopping and exciting cuisine.
-With some of the most repressive laws for women, Iran is not the ideal honeymoon destination.
-However, for the more adventurous, Iran offers trekking, rock climbing and a few ski resorts all at affordable prices.
-The mountains bordering the Caspian Sea are covered in deciduous forest, and the brown forest soils found along the coasts of the Caspian Sea and the Persian Gulf are used extensively for farming.
-Iran has extremely rich mineral resources, especially petroleum and natural gas.
+For the more adventurous, Iran offers desert trekking, rock climbing and a few ski resorts all at affordable prices.
+The mountains bordering the Caspian Sea are covered in deciduous forest, and the brown forest soils found along the coasts of the Caspian Sea and the Persian Gulf are used extensively for farming, making for a richly diverse landscape.
+In addition, business travel is increasingly common and the country is extremely rich in mineral resources, especially petroleum and natural gas.

 Become our Iran Travel Expert